ga-dc/after-wdi/readme.md

 > Never stop learning.
 Keep that mind sharp.
 This is important not only for the time between now and your first job, but for the rest of your life.

-# Stay Focused

-After WDI I felt like an imposter, and that despite all I had learned I still wasn't qualified to be employed anywhere.

-I was going to a couple meetups a week and interacting with developers that had many more years of experience than me.
-They made me keenly aware of how little I knew out of the total knowledge out there relating to programming and left me  hungry to learn more.
-I felt wan looking at the projects and products of the companies that I wanted to work for.
-To me it seemed like I had to be as good as other developers before anyone would even consider paying me to do anything.

-My stress about finding a job and my insecurities about my skills set me adrift.
-My time was divided and unfocused, a few hours learning about CS fundamentals, a few improving my old projects, a few starting new projects, a few looking up jobs, a few at home, a few at GA, a few at coffee shops.

-I was trying to do everything at once and as a result didn't make much progress on anything.
-If I was to do it over again I would have spent the time prior to the meet and hire focused completely on improving my old projects.
-Then after the meet and hire spent as much time as possible applying to jobs and interviewing.

 # Confidence and the Job Search

 ## Framing What You Don't Know